DataCanvasIO/Hypernets/docs/source/hyperctl.md

                 "gpu": 1
             },
             "execution": {
-                "command": "sleep 3", // str, required, command to the the job, recommend use absolute path or path relative to {execution.working_dir}
+                "command": "sleep 3", // str, required, command to the the job, if execute a file, recommend use absolute path or path relative to {execution.working_dir}
                 "working_dir": "/tmp", // str, optional, default is execution.data_dir,  working dir to run the command "data_dir": "/tmp/hyperctl-batch-data/aVqNV5Ut1"  // str, optional, default is {batch_data_dir}/{job_name}, the directory to write job's output data
             }